 While writing and performing music has long represented his principal passion, Gans’ professional life became “sidetracked” (and “enhanced”) by a long career as a writer, photographer and journalist.
 With bylines in BAM, Record, Relix, and as music editor of Mix, Gans found his songwriting skills immeasurably complemented through a deep immersion in the business side of the recording industry.
 “I got a million-dollar education!
 I spent time in recording studios, learned how the music business operates, got lots of records for free—and got paid for it.”

-After Jerry Garcia’s death in 1995, Gans, the author (or co-author) of five books and host of nationally-syndicated radio programs The Grateful Dead Hour and Tales from the Golden Road, found himself gravitating back toward writing, recording and performing original music, while also forging an onstage persona as an interpreter of the Dead catalogue.
-He grew to understand how important it had become not only to continue to turn on listeners to the band’s voluminous recorded output via the radio show but also to perpetuate the songbook by reinterpreting the material in his own performances.
+After Jerry Garcia died in 1995, Gans, the author (or co-author) of five books and host of nationally syndicated radio programs The Grateful Dead Hour and Tales from the Golden Road, found himself gravitating back toward writing, recording and performing original music, while also forging an onstage persona as an interpreter of the Dead catalogue.
+He grew to understand how important it had become not only to continue to turn on listeners to the band’s voluminous recorded output via the radio show but also to perpetuate the songbook by reinterpreting the material in his performances.

 In the two decades since, Gans has augmented his ongoing scholarly and journalistic output by releasing albums of original material (Solo Acoustic, The Ones That Look the Weirdest Taste the Best, You Are Here, and others) and as a co-founder of bands that focused on reinterpreting favourite musical catalogues: Sycamore Slough String Band (acoustic Grateful Dead) and Rubber Souldiers (a “Beatles jam band,” represented on this record by “Here Comes the Sun”).